pageboard/server/packages/core/README.md

 Plugins
 -------

-`plugins` parameter is a list of paths to requirable plugins.
+`config.plugins` parameter is a list of modules names or paths.
-A plugin can export three hard-coded functions:
-- file
-- service
-- view

-each of which receives `(app, api, config)` parameters.

-First those functions are called, and the function they return will be called after all plugins have been loaded, each list before another, in the same order, with an error handler after each list.
-- files
-- services
-- views
+Such a module:
+- is initialized immediately if `module.exports = function(config) {}`
+- will be accessible through `modules.<name>`

+The initialization function can return an object mapping any of `file`, `service`, `view` keys to a function with signature `app, modules, config`, and a `name` key for the canonical module name.
+That function is a typed plugin and can return a promise.

+For each plugin type (file, service, view) the list of plugins is called in that order.

-This allows express routes to be setup in predictable order, and plugins to setup and share configurations, then initialize routes.
+This allows express routes to be setup in predictable order, with separate error handlers.

 configuration